Officers

 Director, Humboldt Baykeeper

 Jennifer has worked for Humboldt Baykeeper since 2005.
 She launched the Humboldt Bay King Tides Photo Initiative in 2011 and tracks Sea Level Rise issues in local plans and policies.
-She is also a Lecturer in HSU’s Department of Environmental Science & Management.
+She is also a Lecturer in Humboldt’s Department of Environmental Science & Management.

 Jen Marlow

-Associate Professor, Humboldt State University
+Associate Professor, Cal Poly Humboldt

 Jen Marlow is an Assistant Professor in the Science and Environmental Management Department.
 She is licensed to practice law in Washington and Alaska, and her special research interests are in climate law, climate justice, and climate–induced displacement.

-Joe Tyburczy Extension Specialist, California Sea Grant
+Extension Specialist, California Sea Grant

 Joe is focused on conducting collaborative, applied research to fill gaps in knowledge that will promote sustainable use of marine resources, environmental conservation, and long-term security and prosperity of coastal communities – especially those along the North Coast.